georgealexiou/georgealexiou/README.md

 ## Hey, I'm George 👋
-I am from Athens, Greece and I currently live in London, UK working as a Full-Stack Software Engineer.
+I am from Athens, Greece and I currently live in London, UK working as a Software Engineer.
 I am a Computer Science MEng graduate from the University of Southampton.
 I have a big interest in mobile and web application development with particular interest in solving complex front-end problems!

 ### Languages